dr-leo/pandaSDMX/doc/usage.rst

 because the country of
 interest does not deliver the data to the SDMX data provider.
-Note that even constrained codelists do not guarantee that for agiven key there will be data on the server.
+Note that even constrained codelists do not guarantee that for a given key there will be data on the server.
 This is because the codelists may mislead the user to think that every element of their cartesian product is a valid key for a series, whereas there is actually data merely for a subset of that product.
-The KeyValue flavor of content constrainta is thus a more accurate predictor.
+The KeyValue flavor of content constraints is thus a more accurate predictor.
 But this feature is not known to be used by any data provider.
 Thus pandaSDMX does not support it.

-Another way to validate a key against valid codes are series-key-only datasets, i.e. a dataset with all possible series keys where no series contains any observation. pandaSDMX suports this validation method as well.
+Another way to validate a key against valid codes are series-key-only datasets, i.e. a dataset with all possible series keys where no series contains any observation. pandaSDMX supports this validation method as well.
 However, it is disabled by default.
 Pass ``series_keys=True`` to the Request method to validate a given key against a series-keys only dataset rather than the DSD.

 If we choose the string form of the key,